fix

 Default credentials

 Another common misconfiguration arises from the use of default or weak credentials for various system components such as databases, network devices, or application interfaces.
 It's like handing out keys without bothering to change the locks.
 Failing to change default usernames and passwords creates a significantly easy entry point for attackers to gain unauthorized access to sensitive resources.
 Always change default credentials and enforce strong password policies to mitigate this risk.
-No offense, but leaving default credentials is a sign of irresponsibility and it should be avoided.
+No offence, but leaving default credentials is a sign of irresponsibility and it should be avoided.

 Misconfigured permissions